Dental Programs FAQs

 If I am applying for both the dental assisting and dental hygiene programs, will the scores earned from the Bennett & Wonderlic preadmission testing apply to both of my candidate selection forms?

-How many times may I retake the Bennett & Wonderlic preadmission tests?
+How many times may I complete the preadmission testing?

-You are allowed to take the Bennett & Wonderlic preadmission tests twice in an application cycle; June 16 – June 15 or November 1 – October 31 for dental assisting and June 1 – May 31 for dental hygiene.
+You are allowed to take the preadmission tests twice in an application cycle; June 16 – June 15 or November 1 – October 31 for dental assisting and June 1 – May 31 for dental hygiene.

 Can I complete my clinical observation hours at multiple dental practices?